ITensor/website/docs/book/intro.md

     auto i = Index("index i",3);

-The resulting Index has a size, or bond dimension of 3.
+The resulting Index has a size, or dimension of 3.
 Upon creation it is indelibly stamped with an internal ID number so all copies of this Index can recognize each other.